 Rohan’s favourite composer is Beethoven, although Mahler’s ninth Symphony wins as his favourite piece.
 His cello is a beautiful German instrument from 1720.
 He has three very rowdy sons who think that playing the cello is very funny yet interesting and, after suffering a broken neck, Rohan has vowed never to try surfing again.

-Currently the pianist-in-resident at the Shenzhen Symphony Orchestra, Jennifer Li is also the program executive at both the Hong Kong International Pianists Association and the Lin Yao Ji Music Foundation.
+Currently the pianist-in-resident at the Shenzhen Symphony Orchestra, Jennifer Li is also the founder and Managing Director of Shenzhen Jiaqi Education Consultancy Ltd.

 As a soloist and chamber musician, she has performed in countries across the world such as Australia, China, South Korea, United States, United Kingdom and Colombia.
 She earned her Master of Music degree from the Eastman School of Music (USA) and her Bachelor’s at the Royal Northern College of Music (UK) with first-class honours.